My Quiet Kitchen

 Why This Recipe Works

-So let’s get the awkward part out of the way. 😬 In my experience, vegan mac and cheese recipes tend to have at least one of these 3 problems:
+So let’s get the awkward part out of the way.
+In my experience, vegan mac and cheese recipes tend to have at least one of these 3 problems:

-1. too sweet - because of the addition of vegetables for texture and/or color.
+1. Too sweet because of the addition of vegetables for texture and/or color.

 First, I should point out this is a vegan mac and cheese recipe meant to taste as much like its traditional counterpart as possible.
 I wasn't aiming for "healthy" with this one.

-In fact, the whole reason this recipe came about was because I planned to enter a local vegan mac and cheese competition.
+This mac and cheese is meant to be the best.
+In fact, the whole reason I created it was for a local vegan mac and cheese competition.

 overhead shot of a pot full of vegan macaroni garnished with chives.